 Sitting on the Puget Sound, right in between the Cascade and Olympic mountain ranges, Tacoma, Washington is the perfect jumping-off point for seeing the rest of the region.
 While Tacoma (nicknamed “Grit City”) is known for being a port town, it has become a wonderful place to get good eats, experience museums, and get into nature, all the while maintaining its true Washingtonian charm.

 The food-lovers’ and nightlife scene is growing the city into a must-visit location for a night out on the town– beer lovers will enjoy the quirky yet tasty Odd Otter Brewery.
 Museums abound, including the Tacoma Art Museum and America’s Car Museum, and don’t miss the Chihuly bridge and studio room at the Glass Blowing Museum.

 Gardens and Parks are readily found throughout the city, notably Wright Park and Point Defiance’s Rhododendron Garden, and an easy ferry ride up to Vashon Island can allow visitors an escape from the hustle and bustle.
 On Vashon, check out the farmer’s market, Point Robinson Park, and the many sandy beaches from which to bird watch and enjoy the scenery!

 Rapid City, South Dakota

-Rapid City is one of my favourite cities in the US and is completely underrated!
-It is perfect for families or couple travellers and for those that like quirky attractions and for those who love the outdoors!
-Within the city, travellers will enjoy the presidential walk, dinosaur park and for children the fab storybook island!
+Rapid City is one of my favorite cities in the US and is completely underrated!
+It is perfect for families or couple travelers and for those that like quirky attractions and for those who love the outdoors!
+Within the city, travelers will enjoy the presidential walk, dinosaur park and children the fab storybook island!
 Dinosaur Park dates back to the 1930s and was created to capitalize on the tourists that were in the vicinity to visit Mount Rushmore (more on this later).
 The park contains seven dinosaur statues on a hill overlooking the city and is now on the National Historic Register of Places